In direct dialogue – The most frequently asked questions from Amazon sellers

 “I only heard about FBA errors for the first time through my friends.”

 When asked how sellers are informed that errors occur in the Amazon FBA warehouses, 60% stated that they had to find out on their own.
 This happened either through discrepancies in their records, for example, when fewer items were recorded in the warehouse than were originally shipped, or through tips from other sellers.
-Additionally, it turned out that it could take up to ten months for sellers to realize that they had a claim for a refund, in some cases even involving very large refund amounts.
+Additionally, it turned out that it could take up to ten months for sellers to realize that a refund claim exists, in some cases even with very large refund amounts.

 The next step: Refund, but how?

 Once this is done, the next step is to convince Seller Support, which in many cases requires a lot of persistence from the sellers.
-And as if that weren’t enough, one may need to escalate the situation to the account manager or other channels if they are not getting anywhere with Seller Support.
+And as if that weren’t enough, one may need to escalate the situation to the account manager or other channels if they are not making progress with Seller Support.

 In our webinars, we noticed that many sellers have not yet heard of the software solutions that specialize in exactly this process, and therefore always claimed their refunds manually – provided that the refund amount was worth it for them.
 This led to many small amounts accumulating that were not reclaimed due to time constraints.
 Thus, there was a lack of knowledge about companies like SELLERLOGIC, which offer an automated solution like Lost & Found that can carry out these processes in no time.